ospalh/anki-addons/pages/Furikanji.md

 title: Furikanji
-id: furikanji_and
+id: furikanji
-main_file: Furikanji.py
+main_file: furikanji.py
 type: addon
-date: 2012-12-15
+date: 2013-05-07
 status: for desktop use only
 status_color: yellow
 status_text_color: black
 abstract: "Improved way to parse kanji and readings, a way to render kanji the kana and a few other display hacks."
 first_image: furikanji.png
-first_alt: "Sceenshot of text ふりがな with 振り仮名 as ruby."
+first_alt: "Sceenshot of text ふりかんじ with 振り漢字 as ruby."
 first_caption: Furikanji demo
 ankiweb_id: 2327947748